-Revaluation losses of £59.0 million have been charged as expenditure against the local authority (HRA) net cost of service.
-These primarily result from a downward revision in the proportion of vacant possession value used to calculate the value of the Council's social housing from 46% to 39%.
-The comparative expenditure figure for 2009/10 includes a credit for reversal of previous revaluation losses of £22.3 million.
+A net credit for reversal of previous revaluation losses of £3.8 million has been credited to expenditure within the Local authority (HRA) net cost of service line.
+The comparative expenditure figure for 2010/11 includes revaluation losses of £59.0 million.
 More detail on the movements in the value of the Council's housing stock can be found in note 16 to the main financial statements.

-A past service gain of £23.5 million has been credited to expenditure against non-distributed costs in net cost of services.
-This reflects the announcement that from 1 April 2011 public service pensions are to be up-rated in line with the Consumer Prices Index (CPI) rather than the Retail Prices Index (RPI).
-Further details can be found in note 38.
+The comparative 2010/11 figure for non-distributed costs (part of the net cost of services) includes a past service gain of £23.5 million which was credited to expenditure.
+This reflected the announcement that from 1 April 2011 public service pensions were to be uprated in line with the Consumer Prices Index (CPI) rather than the Retail Prices Index (RPI).